Invicta International Airlines Flight 435: Flight

 At 09:11 UTC, Zurich Area Control Centre asked Basel Control whether they had an aircraft which was flying outbound from the airport towards Hochwald, as they had observed an unidentified echo on their radar screen, a few miles south of Basel.
-Basel Control Tower denied this, but when the controller checked his radar screen he saw an unidentified echo moving to the south, a few miles from the airport.
+Basel Control Tower denied this, but when the controller checked his radar screen, he saw an unidentified echo moving to the south, a few miles from the airport.
 Notwithstanding this, Flight 435, having reported that it had passed beacon BN, was given a landing clearance.

 After finishing his telephone call with Zurich, the Basel controller asked if Flight 435 was sure that they had passed beacon BN.
-Flight 435 replied that they had a "spurious indication" and that they were joining the localiser, an electronic signal marking the extended centre-line of the runway.
+Flight 435 replied that they had a "spurious indication" and that they were joining the localiser, an electronic signal marking the extended centerline of the runway.
 The crew then confirmed that they were established on the glide path and localiser, while the controller stated that he could not see them on his radar screen.
 The controller then informed the crew: "I think you are not on the...you are on the south of the airfield."
 Flight 435 didn't respond.
 After this message, all calls to Flight 435 went unanswered.